 NOW, THEREFORE, Customer and ECT, in consideration of the mutual benefits to be derived hereunder, as of the Effective Date do hereby agree as follows:

-1. Section 1.1 "Definitions", of the Agreement is hereby amended by deleting the definition of Bisti Actual Compression Services Charge, Bloomfield Actual Compression Services Charge, Total Actual Compression Services Charge, and Total Minimum Compression Services Charge in their entirety.
+1. Section 1.1 "Definitions", of the Agreement is hereby amended by deleting the definition of Bisti Actual Compression Services Charge, Bloomfield Actual Compression Services Charge, Minimum Compression Services Charge, Total Actual Compression Services Charge, and Total Minimum Compression Services Charge in their entirety.

 2. Section 1.1 "Definitions", of the Agreement is hereby amended by deleting the definition of Conversion Factor in its entirety and replacing it with the following: